 LENE ON ADX!

-Two teenagers recycle and purchase Goodwill children clothes with the funds made and use their fashion and sewing skills to sew patches and designs onto the clothing and in the end... donate them to orphanages!
-Time to give back to our community!
+Two teenagers recycle and purchase SAVERS children clothes with the funds made and use their fashion and sewing skills to sew patches and designs onto the clothing and in the end... donate them to a family shelter, time to give back to our community!

 WHO IS A D X?

 A 2017 High School Graduate from Canyon Springs.
-An accepted student to the fashion design major at FIDM Los Angeles for Summer 2017
+An accepted student to the fashion design major at FIDM Los Angeles for Autumn 2017

 I put my blog together and began for searching patches on amazon to sew onto the denim jackets.
 I then looked up sewing tutorials to get an idea on what I can personally sew on the clothing.